ryantd42/NY-Legislative-Git/2023/A6813C-2023/bill.md

  MEDICAL  ASSISTANCE  PROGRAM  AND ITS RECIPIENTS, AND FISCAL SOLVENCY OF THE PROVIDERS WHO WERE SUBJECT TO THE CIVIL OR  ADMINISTRATIVE  ENFORCE- MENT ACTION;
   § 6.
-This  act shall take effect on the thirtieth day after it shall have become a law.
+This act shall take effect January 1, 2026.